 While your credit scores are a good indicator of your overall credit health, they don’t tell the whole story.
 In addition to checking your credit score, business lenders may also check your credit reports to see if there are any tradelines to be concerned about.

 If you have any missed payments, a bankruptcy or foreclosure, or an account in collections, the lender may take that as a sign that you might not repay the debt on time.
 On the flip side, if your credit report shows a history of responsible credit use, it can help your case, even if your credit score isn’t perfect.

 Time in Business

 Starting a business is a risky venture, so many business lenders don’t provide certain types of loans to newer businesses.
 On the flip side, some business loans are relatively easy to get, even if your startup is brand new.

-To qualify for term loans, SBA loans and business lines of credit are traditionally reserved for businesses that have been around for two or more years.
-You can, however, typically get trade credit, merchant cash advances, invoice financing and collateralized loans like equipment financing from the beginning.
+To qualify for business term loans, SBA loans, and business lines of credit, you may be required to have been around for two or more years.
+You can, however, typically get trade credit, merchant cash advances, invoice financing, and collateralized loans like equipment financing from the beginning.

-Many business lenders will require detailed information about your financials, including cash flow statements, profit and loss statements, a balance sheet and projections for the future.
+Many business lenders will require detailed information about your financials, including cash flow statements, profit and loss statements, a balance sheet, bank statements, and projections for the future.
 The stronger your financial situation, the easier it will be to qualify for a good business loan.